in

 This element is used impressively well, though the abundance of facehuggers—while effectively evoking a sense of phobia similar to the fear of spiders—can also somewhat diminish their perceived danger.

 Adding auto-aim to a gun is never a good idea, even in video games, as it makes things far too easy for the humans, borderline boring.
-At that point, it’s the Aliens who should be the ones running.
+At that point, it’s the Aliens who should be running.

 Finally, the new version of the New Born closely resembles the one from the fourth film.
 Though we appreciated the inclusion of real basketball player Robert Bobroczky, we knew from the start that he was born to die a few minutes later.